ohata-toast/RDS/en/api-guide-v3.0.md

 | tlsOption            | Body | Enum   | X  | TLS Option<br/>- NONE<br />- SSL<br />- X509                                                                            |

 > [Caution]
-> DB instances whose `supportAuthenticationPlugin` value is true can set the values for `authenticationPlugin`, `tlsOption`.
+> Only DB instances whose `supportAuthenticationPlugin` value is true can modify the values of `authenticationPlugin` and `tlsOption`.
-> The value of `authenticationPlugin` must be modified at the same time as `dbPassword`.
+> The value of`authenticationPlugin`must be modified at the same time `as dbPassword`.

 <details><summary>Example</summary>
 <p>